-- 233. The answer is e.
+- 209. The answer is e.
 (Rosen, pp 73-74.)
 The rhythm is asystole.
 This rhythm represents complete cessation of myocardial electrical activity.
 Although asystole may occur early in cardiac arrest because of progressive bradycardia, it generally represents the end-stage rhythm after prolonged cardiac arrest secondary to VF or PEA.
 Because the potential exists for an organized rhythm or VF to appear as asystole in a single lead, asystole should always be confirmed in at least two limb leads.
 It may be difficult to distinguish between extremely fine VF and asystole.
-Treatment includes CPR, intubation, IV access, and the administration of epinephrine or vaso-pressin and atropine. - (a) Synchronized cardioversion is energy delivered to match the QRS complex.
+Treatment includes CPR, intubation, IV access, and the administration of epinephrine or vasopressin and atropine. - (a) Synchronized cardioversion is energy delivered to match the QRS complex.
 This reduces the chance that a shock will induce VF.
-Synchronization is used to treat tachydysrhythmias (i.e., rapid atrial fibrillation) in hemodynamically unstable patients.
+Synchronization is used to treat tachydysrhythmias (eg, rapid atrial fibrillation) in hemodynamically unstable patients.
 It should not be used in asystole. (b and c) Immediate defibrillation is used in VF and VT.
 Although some clinicians shock asystole in the event it is actually fine VF, this has not been shown to improve patient outcome.
-Epinephrine and atropine should be administered first. (d) Amiodarone is an antidysrhythmic that is only effective if there is a rhythm (i.e., ventricular tachycardia); asystole is the lack of a rhythm. - 234.
+Epinephrine and atropine should be administered first. (d) Amiodarone is an antidysrhythmic that is only effective if there is a rhythm (eg, VT); asystole is the lack of a rhythm. - 210.
 The answer is e.
-(Tintinalli, pp 1518, 1327-1329.)
+(Tintinalli, pp 1327-1329, 1518.)
 This patient has signs of disseminated intravascular coagulation (DIC) secondary to meningococcemia.
 She should be treated with FFP for elevated coagulation times (INR and PTT) with signs of active bleeding (oozing gums).
 FFP will provide lost clotting factors and help to control the bleeding.

 Studies involving heparin therapy (a) are inconclusive regarding increased survivability in DIC and therefore can be held until further discussion with the appropriate consultants.
-Cryoprecipitate (b) contains concentrated Factor VIII and fibringeen.
+Cryoprecipitate (b) contains concentrated Factor VIII and fibrinogen.
 It is helpful in DIC when the fibrinogen is less than 150 mg/dL.
-Platelets (d) should be transfused when the count is below $20.000/\mu$ L or below $50.000/\mu$ L in patients with active bleeding.
-Red blood cells (c) can be transfused if the anemia is causing symptoms.
+Platelets (d) should be transfused when the count is below 20,000/μL or below 50,000/μL in patients with active bleeding.
+RBCs (c) can be transfused if the anemia is causing symptoms.

-235. The answer is d.
+211. The answer is d.
 (Tintinalli, pp 1315-1318.)
 This patient is in septic shock from pneumonia and also has adrenal crisis.
 Initial treatment with IV fluids, antibiotics, and dopamine is appropriate.
 Continued hypotension in a patient on maintenance steroid therapy should make you think of adrenal crisis.
 Exogenous glucocorticoids suppress hypothalamic release of corticotropin-releasing hormone (CRH) and subsequently anterior pituitary release of adrenocorticotropic hormone (ACTH).
 The adrenals subsequently atrophy from lack of stimulation.
 The patient is now faced with an acute stress from pneumonia and sepsis.
 His adrenals have atrophied and are unable to respond with increased cortisol secretion.
-Laboratory clues to adrenal crisis include hyponatremia and hyperkalemia due to a lack of aldosterone.
+Laboratory clues to adrenal crisis include hyponatremia and hyperkalemia caused by a lack of aldosterone.
 The treatment of adrenal crisis in the face of septic shock is hydrocortisone.

-Mineralcorticoids, such as fludrocortisone (c), are not needed.
-Additional fluids (a) and pressors (b) and (e) are appropriate critical care management for sepsis and should be administered after glucocorticoids.
+Mineralocorticoids, such as fludrocortisone (c), are not needed.
+Additional fluids (a) and pressors (b and e) are appropriate critical-care management for sepsis and should be administered after glucocorticoids.